uiowa/uiowa/tests/behat/README.md

 Once set, run `blt setup:behat` to generate the behat local config file.

 To run behat tests, run `blt behat`.
-Additional options and filtering can be specified - see `blt behat --help` for detail.
+Additional options and filtering can be specified - see `blt behat --help` for details or `blt list tests` for all tests-related commands.